What is Colour Blindness?

 Colour vision deficiency affects approximately one in 20 men, and is far less common in women, with only one in 200 women affected.
 In most cases the condition is inherited, although you can develop a colour deficiency as a result of a pre-existing condition or as a side effect of a medicine you may be taking.

-Red-green deficiency (deuteranopia) is the most frequently diagnosed deficiency.
+- Red-green deficiency is the most frequently diagnosed deficiency.
 People with this condition can’t distinguish certain shades of red and green.
+They are either deficient in long wavelength cones (protanopia) or medium wavelength cones (deuteranopia) which is most common.

-Blue-yellow deficiency (tritanopia) is rare.
+- Blue-yellow deficiency arising form a deficiency in the short wavelength cones (tritanopia) is rare.
 This condition makes it difficult to distinguish between blue and green.
 Yellow can appear as a pale grey or purple.

-Total colour blindness (achromatopsia) is the rarest of the three.
-In this condition, no colours can be detected and everything is seen in shades of black, white and grey.
+- Total colour blindness (achromatopsia) is the rarest of the three.
+In this condition, no colours can be detected because none of the cone cells function normally and everything is seen in shades of black, white and grey.
 People with this condition have poor sight and are extremely sensitive to light.